sinasartip/Portfolio-Managment-with-Beta-Weighted-Delta/README.md

         at: [YouTube](https://www.youtube.com/watch?v=YLxV5L6IaFA) (Accessed: 23
         August 2020).

-    [2] Kevin Mooney (2020) How to Calculate Beta-Weighted Delta.
+    [2] Kevin Mooney (2020) Calculating the Correlations Between Stocks Using Python.
 Available at:
         [YouTube](https://www.youtube.com/watch?v=YLxV5L6IaFA) (Accessed: 23 August 2020).

 On How To Manage A Core Portfolio and Use Beta Weighted Delta: